 - Wireless Charger

 Sixthly, women solo travelers should invest in wireless chargers.
 As mentioned above, we need our electronics and the right apparel to ensure we do not find ourselves stranded with a dead phone or at the airport without the ability to call for an Uber because our phone died on a plane, as it happened to me more than once.
-Getting a wireless charger is essential because it ensures your cellphone will not die in an environment without charging stations to charge your phone or computer.
+Getting a wireless charger is essential because it ensures your phone won’t run out of power in environments without charging stations.
 As a traveler, I realized that airport, bus, or train chargers do not charge your phone correctly.
-Whenever I tried charging my phone at airports, PeterPan, FlixBus, or train stations, the charge on my phone depleted instead of charging.
-When I am abroad, I need to have a full battery at all times as someone who leaves their hotel around 10 AM and returns at 11 PM.
+Whenever I tried to charge my phone at airports, PeterPan, FlixBus, or train stations, the battery drained instead of charging.
+When I am abroad, I need to keep my battery fully charged at all times, since I leave my hotel around 10 AM and return at 11 PM.
 Hence, I invest in wireless chargers.

 - Medicines/Medications

-If there is one thing I do not compromise as a traveler, it is medicine.
-Thinking about your health and wellness is vital as a solo traveler.
+If there is one thing I do not compromise as a traveler, it is medicine, especially pain relievers.
+Thinking about your health and wellness is vital for solo travelers.
 As mentioned in a previous post, being a solo traveler means you are responsible for yourself.
 You are your primary caregiver and protector.
 Therefore, you need the proper tools to ensure you take care of yourself and your health should you not feel well.
+Hence, it is crucial to stock up on medicine.

 When you are planning to travel abroad, there are specific groups of medications that should be on your travel list.
-Some of these medications should be motion sickness medication, diarrhea medicines, antacids, pain or fever relievers, laxatives, and sleep aids medicines.
-These medicines are essential to your travel journey as a solo traveler.
-Being on airplanes, trains, or buses can be troublesome for those with motion sickness.
-You should get some sleep aid for people who wish to beat jetlag quickly.
+Some of these medications should be motion sickness medication like Dramamine Motion Sickness, diarrhea medication like Imodium A-D Fast Acting Softgels, antacids, pain or fever relievers, laxatives, and sleep aids.
+These medicines are essential for your solo travel journey.
+Traveling by airplane, train, or bus can be very troublesome for those who get motion sickness.
+You should also get a sleep aid for people who wish to beat jet lag quickly.

-Although you can find medicines at your destinations, I am the type of traveler who likes to use the things I am familiar with.
+Although you can find medicines at your destination, I am the type of traveler who prefers to use what I am familiar with.
 Because of my painful cramps, I use Aleve Back & Muscle Pain.
 Of all the over-the-counter painkillers I tried, this is the only one that has worked for me.
 So, when I went to France and used Paracetamol, equivalent to the Ibuprofen and Tylenol we take, it did not work the same way.
 Plus, European pharmacies aren’t like those in the U.S., where you have easy access to over-the-counter medications, and some pharmacies are not open 24 hours like in the U.S., leaving you to fend for yourself during an emergency.
 For that reason, and having unpleasant experiences running out of meds and not being able to buy some at the neighborhood pharmacy, I recommend you stock and include medication in your essential packing list.
-Here are other tips for preparing for your help when you travel from the CDC.
+Here are additional CDC tips for preparing for your trip.

 - Snacks

-Last but not least, especially for those with a sweet tooth, snacks are another packing essential.
+Last but not least, snacks are another essential for packing, especially for those with a sweet tooth.
 As someone who has visited eleven countries and four continents, I have to add snacks to my packing list whenever I travel because not all snacks are equal.
-Having your favorite snacks with you gives you a sense of familiarity and saves you money when purchasing snacks abroad because what we are used to may cost more.
-As someone who chews gum to ease my nerves during road trips or flights, I include gum in my must-have packing items.
-Other travelers pack snacks to manage the anxiety of unforeseen flight delays because it is cheaper at their local store than buying snacks at the airports.
-You can pack a healthy snack for those planning mini road trips or traveling on planes without meals.
-Women’s health is crucial; eating healthy snacks during travel helps you feel fuller and energized.
-Here are some tips on what to pack for various types of trips.
-I would buy the BelVita breakfast bar and the Kind Breakfast Dark Chocolate Bar.
+Having your favorite snacks with you gives you a sense of familiarity and saves you money when purchasing snacks abroad, because what we are used to may cost more.

 To conclude, packing is one of the traveler’s most exciting steps in the journey.
 Therefore, knowing what to pack and how much to pack is essential.
 To pack efficiently, you must consider the three packing requirements: duration, purpose, and location.
 After considering these three requirements, you will have a clear vision of what to include in your packing list.
-As a solo female traveler, I find it crucial to be an efficient packer.
-Packing efficiently saves you time and money and removes the hassles of going above the weight limit when you check a bag at the airport or when it is time to carry your suitcases.
+As a solo female traveler, I find it crucial to pack efficiently.
+Packing efficiently saves you time and money and eliminates the hassle of going over the weight limit when you check a bag at the airport or when it is time to carry your suitcases.
 The eight packing essentials in this post will satisfy your needs rather than your wants, which is why it is essential.

 Thank you greatly for reading.
 Please leave a like, comment, and share!